cozydate/influxdb-apply/README.md

 # influxdb-apply

-This is a Python 2 program that reads an `influxdb-apply.yaml` file and updates InfluxDB users and databases to match what's in the file.
+`influxdb-apply` is a Python 2 program that reads an `influxdb-apply.yaml` file and updates InfluxDB users and databases to match what's in the file.
 It deletes all users and databases not in the config file.

 ```yaml